 Few attractions are as evocative and atmospheric as the haunting the Skeleton Coast.
 Situated on Namibia’s remote western coastline, it is named after the many ships that sank here over the past few centuries.

-Weather and Best Time to go on a Namibia Safari
+Weather and Best Time to go on Namibia Safaris

 The cold Benguela current keeps the coast of the Namib Desert cool, damp and free of rain for most of the year, with a thick coastal fog.
 Inland, rain falls in summer.
 Summer temperatures are high while the altitude means that nights are cool.
 Winter nights can be fairly cold, but days are generally warm and pleasant.